SAFETY WITH XOFIGO

 - If you suffer from bone marrow problems (a decrease in blood cell production in the bone marrow), your healthcare provider will decide if treatment is appropriate.
 In a clinical trial, some patients had to permanently discontinue therapy because of bone marrow problems.
-In addition, there were some deaths and blood transfusions that occurred due to severe bone marrow problems.
+In addition, there were some deaths and blood transfusions that occurred due to severe bone marrow problems

-Tell your healthcare provider if you are receiving any chemotherapy or any extensive radiation therapy.
-The use of chemotherapy while taking Xofigo is not recommended.
+- Are receiving any chemotherapy or any extensive radiation therapy.
+The use of chemotherapy while taking Xofigo is not recommended

-Make sure you keep your blood cell count monitoring appointments and tell your healthcare provider about any symptoms or signs of low blood cell counts.
-Report symptoms or signs of shortness of breath, tiredness, bleeding (such as bruising), or infection (such as fever).
+- Make sure you keep your blood cell count monitoring appointments and tell your healthcare provider about any symptoms or signs of low blood cell counts.
+Report symptoms or signs of shortness of breath, tiredness, bleeding (such as bruising), or infection (such as fever)

-Stay well hydrated and report any signs of dehydration (such as dry mouth and increased thirst), or urinary or kidney problems (such as burning when urinating).
+- Stay well hydrated and report any signs of dehydration (such as dry mouth and increased thirst), or urinary or kidney problems (such as burning when urinating)

 - There are no restrictions regarding personal contact (visual or physical proximity) with other people after receiving Xofigo